How Black Lives Matter Could Reshape the 2020 Elections

 All three candidates have explicitly aligned themselves with the movement.
 “We’ve centered racial and economic injustice from the very beginning of our campaign,” Bowman says of his bid to unseat Engel.
 “In terms of volunteers signing up to phone bank, people making contributions to the campaign, all that stuff has increased exponentially over the last several weeks.”
 It didn’t help that Engel, the chair of the House Foreign Affairs committee, has been a scarce presence in his district and recently was caught on a hot mic at a protest, saying that “if I didn’t have a primary, I wouldn’t care.”

 In May, Bowman was getting roughly 30 to 40 volunteer signups a day, according to data provided by the campaign.
 Floyd died on May 25.
 By June 4, the number of volunteers had doubled; by June 10, it had tripled.
-Bowman raised nearly $265,000 in three days in early June—almost triple what he’d raised in the entire previous year.
+Bowman raised nearly $265,000 in three days in early June—almost a third what he’d raised in the entire previous year.
 After endorsements from Rep. Alexandria Ocasio-Cortez and Sens.
 Bernie Sanders and Elizabeth Warren, even more money flowed into his campaign.
 A week into June, he’d surpassed a million dollars.

 Jones, an attorney who worked in the Obama Administration, says he’s also seen a significant increase in donations from the wealthier, whiter parts of his Westchester district.
 “I think what people have to come to grips with is that if they want to see racial justice, then they have to support progressive candidates like myself,” he says.